 Despite attempts by his council to free him from the contracted betrothal he found himself trapped.
 Immediate talks were resumed on the issue of the previous contract between Anne and the Duke of Lorraine in a bid to prevent the marriage.
 The weight of proof behind this was simply not enough.
 Europe was watching; contemporary laws and expectations meant Henry could not rescind.
-The last thing England needed was Cleves becoming another enemy in Europe thus on the 6th January 1540, Henry VIII married Anne of Cleves.
+The last thing England needed was Cleves becoming another enemy in Europe thus, reluctantly, on the 6 January 1540, Henry VIII married Anne of Cleves.

-Reluctantly, Henry VIII had married Anne of Cleves on the 6th January 1540.
 Initially Henry went through the motions, supplying Anne with a household befitting her new status and the court seemed happy.
 Behind closed drapes however, the union remained unconsummated.
 Henry wasn’t attracted to Anne; no doubt the feeling was mutual given Henry’s aging and obese condition.

 Naive or Shrewd?